 Here is a Presentation

 The "contrarians" or "climate science deniers" or "faux skeptics" are a loud vocal minority.
 They include some practicing scientists, who however with rare exceptions are not professional practicing climatologists.
 HERE is evidence that contrarians in general have far less expertise in climate science than mainstream climatologists.
 The conservative MIT climatologist Kerry labels contrarians as "mavericks" and "charlatans", see HERE.

 Many fields of science have fringe “mavericks”, generally without appropriate qualifications, who rail against established science.
 Usually these people are demonstrably wrong, violating some well established data or scientific principle, and are ignored.
 Their arguments do not constitute legitimate scientific debate.
 An example is Einstein's Special Theory of Relativity, whose validity is established beyond question, but nonetheless following an initial period of legitimate scientific discussion, has had a 100-year parade of cranks claiming it is wrong; see here.
 With climatology, such cranks are given wide publicity, generally by right-wing libertarian media, producing a false appearance of controversy.

 Right-wing politicians promote contrarian/denier fallacies from bully pulpits.
 HERE is a documented example of a contrarian/denier Minnesota State Senator who claims to have a scientific background, but actually never graduated from college.
 Other examples are below.

-HERE is a list of "climate misinformers", what they say, and why they are wrong (Skeptical Science).
+HERE is a list of "climate disinformers", what they say, and why they are wrong (Skeptical Science).
 HERE is RealClimate's "index for debunking of various popular media occurrences of climate-related nonsense".

 The general agenda of contrarians is to derail meaningful discussion and action on global warming by sowing confusion and influencing public opinion.
 Some contrarians do not have an overt political agenda but rather have an incomplete understanding of the relevant science.
 Regardless, the right-wing media push contrarian claims, and have unfortunately succeeded in the U.S. in trapping the Republican party into rather complete climate denial, even including those who previously had realistic climate viewpoints.
 Science for the right wing fringe is filtered for political expediency, potential impacts are minimized, and cost estimates for risk management mitigation and adaptation are maximized.